 Rick Segal is a Managing Partner of Rethink Education.
-He is also the Founder and Chairman of Seavest Investment Group.
-Rick currently serves on the boards of Voxy and Speakaboos, and previously served on a number of public and private Boards of Directors.
+He is also the Chairman and CEO of Seavest Investment Group.
+Rick currently serves on the boards of Flocabulary, Knowledge to Practice, Noodle Markets, Voxy, Civitas and Speakaboos, and previously served on a number of public and private Boards of Directors.
 This includes the education-related portfolio companies Wireless Generation (sold to News Corp), Schoolnet (sold to Pearson), and LearningWays (sold to Davidson Software).

 He is also President of the A.L.
 Mailman Family Foundation, a charitable foundation focused on early childhood care and education.
 Rick is founding Chairman Emeritus of Public Color, Inc., a not-for-profit arts and education institution serving the needs of the most challenged New York City Public Schools.
 He was formerly Chairman of the Board of Rye Country Day School in Rye, New York.
 Currently, he serves on the Board of Trustees of New York Presbyterian Hospital and is a Trustee of the Whitney Museum of American Art.